On the prowl for alternatives to JIRA that your developers and IT team will appreciate?

 ClickUp provides the majority of the features and integrations JIRA offers yet there is absolutely no cost at all.

 There are countless additional reasons to make the transition from JIRA to ClickUp.
-ClickUp provides a free version, the ability to make assigned comments, image mock-ups or comments, super rich editing, a multitask toolbar, around the clock support, simple statuses, machine learning and threaded comments.
+ClickUp provides a free version, the ability to make assigned comments, make to-do lists and task checklists, super rich editing, a multitask toolbar, simple/custom statuses, sprints, goals and more.
+Not to mention the top-rated customer support!

 ClickApps lets you fully customize your group’s experience in each individual Space.
 Use this feature and your Spaces will be in perfect sync with your features workflow.